✓ Updated February 2026

 Essential Travel Tips

-Invest in a Swiss Travel Pass if you plan on exploring more than one city or region.
+Invest in a Swiss Travel Pass if you plan on exploring more than two cities.
 It covers unlimited travel on trains, buses, and boats, plus free entry to over 500 museums – a huge money-saver compared to buying individual tickets, especially for scenic routes like the Glacier Express.

-Learn a few basic phrases in the local language (German, French, Italian, or Romansh depending on the region) – a simple 'Grüezi' (hello in Swiss German) or 'Merci' goes a long way.
-While many Swiss speak English, showing an effort to connect in their language is always appreciated and can lead to warmer interactions.
+Learn a few basic German, French, or Italian phrases depending on the region you're visiting – a simple 'Grüezi' (hello in Swiss German) or 'Merci' goes a long way.
+While most Swiss speak excellent English, showing an effort to use the local language is always appreciated and can lead to warmer interactions.

-Tap water is excellent and safe to drink everywhere in Switzerland, so carry a reusable water bottle.
-Refill it at public fountains or even in restaurants; it's not only eco-friendly but will save you money on bottled water.
+Tap water is exceptionally pure and safe to drink everywhere in Switzerland, so bring a reusable water bottle.
+You'll find fountains in cities and even on hiking trails, saving you money and reducing plastic waste.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.